 Light 'em Up: Most of their abilities, with some rune variants changing damage types to non-holy changing the look away from this trope.
 The biggest one in the Crusader's repertoire is their Heaven's Fury ability which summon a large beam of light straight from the sky to copiously smite the enemies nearby where the beam connects to the ground.

-Magic Knight: One of the more traditional examples in the game, the Crusader boasts an impressive array of weaponry, an enormous shield, and hardened plate armor, yet still has a significant number of ranged and melee spell-like abilities such as calling down pillars of light and fire, and empowering himself with Light to strengthen his attacks and defenses.
+Magic Knight: One of the more traditional examples in the game, the Crusader boasts an impressive array of weaponry, an enormous shield, and hardened plate armor, yet still has a significant number of ranged and melee spell-like abilities such as calling down pillars of light and fire, and is empowered with Light to strengthen both attacks and defenses.

-One-Handed Zweihänder: The Heavenly Strength passive skill allows the Crusader to wield a two-handed weapon in one hand and a shield in the other at the cost of a reduced maximum movement speednote All player characters can achieve a maximum of 125% move speed independent of temporary buffs.
-Heavenly Strength reduces the Crusader to 110% maximum.
+One-Handed Zweihänder: The Heavenly Strength passive skill allows the Crusader to wield a two-handed weapon in one hand and a shield in the other.

 The Paladin: The Crusader is a Paladin devoted to the search for a way to cleanse the faith of Zakarum.
 Even when they learn that the root cause of the corruption (Mephisto) has already been dealt with, their mission is not ended, as they believe that the quest still has importance.